appliedaistudio/maxwellai-accessibilityAPI/README.md

-# Accessibility Recommendations Project README
+# MaxwellAI Accessibility Recommendations API README

 This project aims to provide accessibility recommendations based on an input assessment of various technologies.
 The core functionality lies within the JavaScript code, particularly the `getAccessibilityAnalysis` function, which analyzes the input assessment and generates recommendations using a Language Model (LLM).